-Let me set the stage from Anchorage…852 miles of road (each way), 20 hours of road time, 5 guys, 100lbs of gear (each), 1 Ford F250, 1 boat trailer, and a metric boatload of Snickers bars.
+Let me set the stage from Anchorage…852 miles of road (each way), 20 hours of road time, 5 guys, 100lbs of camping and outdoor gear (each), 1 Ford F250, 1 boat trailer, and a metric boatload of Snickers bars.
 That’s a roadtrip.

 First let me start by saying that road is a strong term when referring to the Dalton; remember this is the same road you see sometimes on Ice Road Truckers.
 Before the snow flies it’s really 414 miles of mud-bathed, pothole-ridden, packed gravel: the true manifestation of suspension hell on earth for any vehicle.
 Fortunately the Haul Road comes with a heaping side of dramtic scenery and wildlife to help get you through, like mint jelly for your mutton.

 Part of the allure to driving the Haul Road is that it is not easy for a non-resident to do.
 Hertz won’t let you take that Ford Fiesta on it, and for good reason: the decaying remains of more than one family sedan can be found along its length as testament to the tortures this stretch of dirt can throw at a vehicle.
 You really need a truck, and royalties on a gold mine, as gas is gonna run you about $5.39 a gallon.
 The pain at the pump is augmented by the fact that you drive next to the same pipeline that the crude probably came down, before you paid to import it back.
 However private rentals do exist and rumor has it U-Haul doesn’t care where you go as long as you come back…

 We looked pretty good by Fairbanks, already 350 miles into the drive, before the real fun started.